pdmack/h2oai-dai-operator/README.md

 `oc create configmap driverless --from-file=config/`

-Give the default SA in the new project privileged capability
+Give the default service account in the new project privileged capability

 `oc adm policy add-scc-to-user privileged -z default`

 Set up a local hostPath model storage.
 This step and the following may be modified to suit available PV or StorageClass options.

-`mkdir -p /tmp/h2oai-storage && chmod 777 /tmp/h2oai-storage`
+`mkdir -p /tmp/h2oai-dai-volume && chmod 777 /tmp/h2oai-dai-volume`

 Create a PV and PVC for the storage.
-The default setting is for 2Gi but you may need or want more storage.
+The default setting is for 10Gi but you may need or want more storage.

-`oc create -f h2oai-volume.json`
+`oc create -f deploy/pv.yaml`

-`oc create -f h2oai-claim.json`
+`oc create -f deploy/pvc.yaml`